 "Shut up!
 Shut up!"

 This sent him into a screaming argument which I responded to in like manner.
 I then shut down, hands on my ears and refused to talk.
-He responded by stomping to our bedroom and slamming the door shut as if to say, I was now out.
+He responded by stomping to our bedroom and slamming the door shut, as if to say I was now out, out of our marriage, out of his life.

 I sat on the sofa pretending to watch TV as my situation played out before me.
 I knew Edward was a dead-end but knew I couldn’t stop seeing him.
 I knew I loved my family and didn’t want a divorce.
 I knew I was making a mess of my life.